axa-ch/react-polymorphic-types/README.md

 </details>

 <details>
 <summary>Exotic Component Example</summary>

-Polymorphic exotic components allow you to use either DOM nodes or custom rendering functions for your HTML
+Polymorphic exotic components allow you to use either DOM nodes or custom rendering functions for your HTML.

 ```tsx
 import { ComponentPropsWithoutRef, createElement, ElementType, ExoticComponent } from 'react';